 Hardwoods are oftentimes denser than softwoods.
 For this reason, they’ll be used for flooring, construction, decks, and high-quality furniture.

 Softwoods aren’t always dense, but they do have a wide range of applications.
-For instance, softwood is sometimes used for a building’s components such as for doors or windows.
-It can also be used for paper.
+For instance, softwood is used for framing lumber, such as studs, joists, and beams.
+It is also used for trim and finish components such as doors or windows.
+It can also be used for engineered products, like plywood, OSB, and paper.

 Where can I find wood slabs for sale for my project?